 Ofgem predict that this cost will only amount to roughly £100 a year, and the money that you’re likely to save due to more accurate billing should cover this cost.
 By 2020, the cost of smart meters will be entirely paid off, leaving you to benefit from more accurate billing and lower energy costs as a result.

-Unlike a traditional meter, where you record figures and then give a reading to your supplier, with a smart meter this is all done automatically.
-However, if you are interested in seeing how much energy you’re using, you can see this through your smart energy monitor.
+Unlike a traditional meter, where you record figures and give a reading to your supplier.
+With a smart meter this is all done automatically.
+If you want to see how much energy you’re using, you can do so through your smart energy monitor.

 Each model of a smart energy monitor functions slightly differently, so you should consult your user guide for further information.

 It’s not mandatory for businesses to have a smart meter installed.
-However, the official rollout is estimated to begin in 2017, and suppliers will soon be taking reasonable steps to replace all meters.
+However, the official began in 2017, and suppliers are taking reasonable steps to replace all meters.
 It’s recommended that you take this opportunity to replace your meter - especially if it’s old, as it could pose a safety risk.